 - Answer: Epilepsy is a serious health condition.
 It’s rare but unfortunately people can die from epilepsy.
 Obtaining the best seizure control possible reduces the risk.
 Potential causes of death related to epilepsy can be from injuries or accidents during a seizure (such as drowning) or from complications related to status epilepticus.
 Other epilepsy-related deaths are categorized as SUDEP (Sudden Unexpected Death in Epilepsy) if a person dies suddenly without a structural or toxicological cause for death found at autopsy.

 What is Sudden Unexpected Death in Epilepsy (SUDEP)?

-- Answer: SUDEP occurs when someone with epilepsy dies without any detectable reason and without warning.
-It usually happens at night during sleep, which makes it hard to find out what happened; however, there is often (but not always) evidence of a seizure before death.
+- Answer: A death is categorized as SUDEP when someone with epilepsy dies without any detectable reason and without warning.
+SUDEP can occur during the day but happens more often at night during sleep which makes it hard to find out what happened.
+There is often (but not always) evidence of a seizure before death.
 The strongest known risk factor for SUDEP is having frequent generalized tonic-clonic seizures, which makes it even more important for people to try and achieve seizure control.
-SUDEP is considerably rare, accounting for 18% of all deaths in patients with epilepsy – and death related to epilepsy is not common in itself.
+SUDEP accounts for up to 18% of all deaths in people with epilepsy.

 Do people have seizures forever?